devxoul/CocoaSeeds/README.md

 ---

 * Are you using this in real-world projects?
 (Does Apple allow apps to use CocoaSeeds?)
     * Of course I am.
-I'm developing a social media service that have about 1.6 million users.
+I'm developing a social media service that has about 1.6 million users.
 The app is on AppStore without any complaints from Apple.

 * Can I ignore **Seeds** folder in VCS *(version control system)*?
     * Yes, you can ignore the **Seeds** folder (by adding it to `.gitignore` if you use Git).